From Soil Data to Decisions: Building Stronger Soil Information Systems for Agricultural Transformation in Africa

 Participants of the “Building a Soil Information Systems (SIS) Workshop” pose for a group photo at the ICRAF Campus in Nairobi, following two days of dialogue, knowledge exchange and collaboration on strengthening soil information

 Across Sub-Saharan Africa, rising food insecurity and declining soil health are placing increasing pressure on agricultural systems.
-While governments collectively invest billions of dollars annually to support agriculture, questions remain about whether these investments are delivering the intended results for farmers, productivity, and long-term sustainability.
+While governments collectively invest billions of dollars annually to support agriculture, questions remain about whether these investments are delivering the intended outcomes of increasing productivity, farmer livelihoods, and long-term agricultural sustainability.

-Against this backdrop, experts, policymakers, researchers and development partners gathered at the CIFOR-ICRAF Campus in Nairobi for the Building a Soil Information Systems (SIS) Workshop, convened under the Repurposing Agricultural Support for Soil Health Impact Programme.
+Against this backdrop, The World Bank Group recently convened experts, policymakers, researchers and development partners at the CIFOR-ICRAF Campus in Nairobi for a learning event on Soil Information Systems (SIS), organized as part of the Repurposing Agricultural Support for Soil Health Impact Programme – a new multi-year initiative of the World Bank Group Academy.

-Drawing representatives from Ghana, Kenya, Malawi, Tanzania and Senegal the workshop became a platform for reflection, peer learning and action planning around one central question:
+Bringing together stakeholders from across sectors and scales in Ghana, Kenya, Malawi, Tanzania and Senegal the workshop became a platform for reflection, peer learning and action planning around one central question:

 “How can countries use better soil information to make public agricultural spending more effective?”